hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 management and distribution of keys belonging to remote hosts.

 This backend supports two types of credential creation: Dynamic and OTP.
-Both of them addresses the problems in different ways.
+Both of them address the problems in different ways.

 Read and carefully understand both of them and choose the one which best suits your needs.